denhamparry/talks/2019/03/DockerLondon/stateofthenation.md

 ---

-# More about me
+# About __me__

+^
-^ I'm a dotnet developer.
+- I'm a dotnet developer.
+- Started with Java in uni.
+- Connected with dotnet.

 ---

+# 10 years pass

+^
+- Full time / Startup / Consultant / Contacting.
+- I was fed up.
+- Also had a young family.
+- Something had to change.

+---

+# [fit] Share

+## Tip 1

+- Markdown is the best.
+- Blog post of what you do.
+- Answer Stack Overflow questions!
+- Don't just say you fixed it FFS.

+---

 # [fit] Why containers?

 ^
-- 4 years ago I was fed up.
-- Also had a young son.
 - No longer 4am coding sessions.
 - Had to adapt, had to automate.
 - Read about Docker somewhere.